ifntng/MAGBOT/README.md

 This code is used in the Infiltration experiment to manually control small clusters to complete the task objectives.

 ## Simulation
 This code is used to perform the dynamic simulation of the Magbot system.
+See Section 4 in the Supplementary Information for the definition of parameters.